woutermans/audio-transcriber/README.md

 [![License](https://img.shields.io/badge/License-Unlicense-blue.svg)](LICENSE)

-A robust command-line tool for transcribing audio files using the powerful Whisper model, supported by various GPU backends: Vulkan, CUDA, HIPBLAS, and Metal.
+The `audio-transcriber` is a command-line tool designed to transcribe audio files using the advanced Whisper model.
+It offers flexible support for different GPU backends, allowing you to leverage hardware acceleration with Vulkan, CUDA, HIPBLAS, and Metal.

 ## Table of Contents